 A revolving fund is a financing tool used traditionally in historic preservation projects.
 In Morgan County’s case, the Endangered Properties Revolving Fund is uniquely designed to protect historic structures AND openspace.
 Once capitalized, the fund will be used to acquire properties (one property at a time) that include both historic structures and undeveloped land through donation, purchase, or option agreements, then market/sell those properties to conservation buyers, and then reinvest the proceeds back into the revolving fund for the next project.

 Now we need YOU to donate to this Morgan County legacy.
-Every dollar you contribute will be matched dollar for dollar and used over and over (revolving from project to project).
+Every dollar you contribute will be used over and over (revolving from project to project).